dentsusoken/tw-app-android-wallet-ui/wiki/configuration.md

 ## Scoped Issuance Document Configuration

-Currently, the application supports specific docTypes for scoped issuance (On the Add Document screen the pre-configured buttons like *National ID*, *Driving License*, and *Age verification*).
+Currently, the application supports specific docTypes for scoped issuance (On the Add Document screen the pre-configured buttons like *National ID*, *mDL*, and *Age verification*).

 The supported list and user interface are not configurable because, with the credential offer, you can issue any format-supported document.